 In workplaces, collaboration and a culture that supports us to work toward shared goals are both imperative for success.
+This is a key reason why intranets are becoming a central part to many organizations (intranet definition).
 Communication is at the heart of this, and open dialogue outside of the occasional employee performance appraisal is one of the mainstays of healthy, cooperative workplaces.

 Examples of suppressed communication, where leaders or employees feel badgered into decisions or their opinions are disregarded, can give us insight into the importance of open communication and the pitfalls businesses become vulnerable to when workers are not free to voice their opinions.

 Disputes, both personal and business related, can give rise to disruptions in productivity, sap team morale, and even cause good employees to resign.
 So how should open dialogue be encouraged, and what guidelines need to be put in place to ensure discussions on emotive topics don’t adversely affect the workplace?

 The days of off-limit subjects at work are disappearing thanks to the recognition that workers aren’t just robots that show up, complete their given tasks, and pick their normal selves up again when clocking out at the end of the day.

 Even so, some companies can be tempted to ban conversations on politics or other topics if they are likely to adversely affect business productivity.
 Doing so, however, is counter-productive and often leads to lower employee engagement levels, stunted collaboration, and a culture of distrust and finger-pointing, all of which are less than ideal for the business.